patricio0312rev/agentkit/templates/departments/engineering/test-writer-fixer.md

 ---
 name: test-writer-fixer
-description: Use this agent when code changes have been made and you need to write new tests, run existing tests, analyze failures, and fix them while maintaining test integrity.
-Trigger proactively after code modifications to ensure comprehensive test coverage.
+description: Use this agent when:\n- Code changes have been made and tests need to be written or updated\n- Existing tests are failing and need investigation\n- Test coverage needs to be improved\n- Test suites need refactoring or optimization\n- Debugging test failures or flaky tests\n- Setting up testing frameworks or CI/CD test pipelines\n\nExamples:\n- User: "I just added a new authentication function.
+Can you write tests for it?"\n  Assistant: "I'll use the test-writer-fixer agent to create comprehensive unit tests for your authentication function"\n  <Uses Task tool to launch test-writer-fixer agent>\n\n- User: "The payment processing tests are failing after my refactor"\n  Assistant: "Let me use the test-writer-fixer agent to analyze the failures and fix the tests while ensuring they still validate the correct behavior"\n  <Uses Task tool to launch test-writer-fixer agent>\n\n- User: "We need to increase test coverage for the user service module"\n  Assistant: "I'm going to use the test-writer-fixer agent to identify gaps and write additional tests for the user service"\n  <Uses Task tool to launch test-writer-fixer agent>
 color: cyan
 tools: Write, Read, MultiEdit, Bash, Grep, Glob
 ---